 - What skills do these managers bring to the farm, and what will be their duties and responsibilities?

 - Will there be a board of directors?

 - How these managers, board members, will be compensated?

 Before starting your commercial aquaponics farm, defining the strategy for marketing and sales is very important.
 These are also the most important part of your business plan.
-The development of your marketing strategy requires an understanding of the market, demands of your product, potential customers, and potential competitors.
-In this section, you need to convince yourself, and your reader that there is a viable market for your commercial aquaponics farm.
+The development of your marketing strategy requires understanding the market, demands of your product, potential customers, and potential competitors.
+In this section, you need to convince yourself and your reader that there is a viable market for your commercial aquaponics farm.
 The marketing strategy is divided into these sections:

 - Market or potential customers of your commercial aquaponics farm.

 - Products that the farm will produce and sell.